How Honesty Helps Keep You Sober in Alcoholics Anonymous

 Alcoholics Anonymous Can Work for You

 Have you gone to meetings of Alcoholics Anonymous, but decided that there is no way it could possibly work for you?
-Do you think that you are one of those hopeless cases?
-Are you certain that you could never give up alcohol for the rest of your life?
-Do the 12 Steps just look like a bunch of mumbo-jumbo that couldn’t possibly change anything about your life?
+Do you think you are one of those hopeless cases?
+Are you certain you could never give up alcohol for the rest of your life?
+Do the 12 Steps look like a bunch of mumbo-jumbo which could not possibly change anything about your life?
 Don’t give up!

 First of all, you only need to try the program for one day at a time.
 In fact, that is one of the best known slogans of AA ...
 One Day at a Time.

 You have probably been sober for at least one day recently.
 You can do it again.
 Don't think about how hard it will be to stay sober for the rest of your life.
 Just think about how you can stay sober today.
 That is much easier to imagine.

 When my husband first joined Alcoholics Anonymous and I joined Al-Anon over 35 years ago, neither of us ever thought we would still be active so many years later.
 However, gradually these programs have become an important part of our lives.